Panasonic GF5 vs Sony HX95

 It is notable that the HX95 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the GF5 does not provide wifi capability.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the GF5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GF5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF5 was succeeded by the Panasonic GF6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GF5 and HX95 can be found, respectively, in the Panasonic GF5 Manual (free pdf) or the online Sony HX95 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GF5 or the Sony HX95 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.